ivanitlearning/AWS-Associate-Courses/README.md

 Good for latency sensitive workloads such as mongoDB.
 Multi-attach allows them to attach to multiple EC2 instances at once.

+**Test note:** Designed to meet the needs of I/O-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency.
+Small, random I/O operations.

 #### 1.6.5.4.
 HDD Volume Types

 - Mechanical storage type